lccruz/stores-rest-api/README.md

 # REST APIs with Flask and Python

-A small repository of projects built in course, REST APIs with Flask and Python.
+A repository of simple projects built in course, REST APIs with Flask and Python.